14 Best Day Trips from Melbourne

 The return walk took us an hour.
 It’s best visited early on a weekday before it gets too busy.

-Next we visited the Dandenong Ranges Botanical Gardens where we spent an hour strolling the pretty gardens, although we could have easily stayed for longer.
+Next, we visited the Dandenong Ranges Botanical Gardens, where we spent an hour strolling the pretty gardens, although we could have easily stayed for longer.

 In early spring the rhododendrons were blooming a vibrant pink and red and the cherry blossoms had started to appear.

 Next up was our favourite stop of the day—the William Ricketts Sanctuary, a fabulous sculpture garden in the forest.
 The unique clay sculptures merge with the rocks beneath the towering eucalyptus trees.
+Unfortunately, due to storm damage, it is currently closed.

 From here we drove up to SkyHigh Mount Dandenong, a popular stop in the area but it felt like a tourist trap to us.